 When can you consider a breast lift with breast prostheses?

-The disadvantages of breast lift with implant placement
+The disadvantages of breast lift with implantation

 - A breast lift leaves scars that are usually not very visible and will be hidden by a bra or swimsuit.